gorg97/gorg97/README.md

 <details closed>
 <summary> byi</summary>

-i get really bad mood swings and i change my opinions and views drastically all the time also related to the mood swings but I can honestly be the nicest person you've ever met or be an actual arsehole (iwcaution) my internet is actual shit so don't take it personally if I randomly disappear when we're sitting (i'll usually come back!)
+I get really bad mood swings and I change my opinions and views drastically all the time.
+Also related to the mood swings but I can honestly be the nicest person you've ever met or be an actual arsehole (iwcaution).
+My internet is actual shit so don't take it personally if I randomly disappear when we're sitting (i'll usually come back!).
-I do get pretty sad when i'm left alone sometimes
+I do get pretty sad when i'm left alone sometimes.
-I live inside my head and i derealise and desocialise a lot
+I live inside my head and i derealise and desocialise a lot.

 </details>